BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

 ---
 # XCS Interface

 XCS is the Xtool Creative Space software that drives the laser.
-The older version only works with the F1 model.
-The newer version is required to use the F1 Ultra and is compatible with the F1 too.
-The Windows machines in the lab only has the newer version installed, because it's Windows, but I've left the older instructions here for anyone still using the older version.
+We try to use the most recent version on the Windows machines in the lab.

 ---
 ## Operating Modes